 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.

-This multi-day backpacking expedition takes students into the heart of the Sierra Nevada wilderness.
-Here students learn Leave No Trace camping and travel skills, outdoor cooking techniques, map and compass use, route finding and how to set up shelters in the backcountry.
-Students spend time hiking on and off the trail, both in forested areas and in the alpine environment above tree line, often camping next to deep blue alpine lakes that offer the opportunity to swim and rinse off after a day of hiking.
+This multi-day backpacking expedition will take students into the heart of the Sierra Nevada.
+Here students will learn Leave No Trace camping and travel skills, outdoor cooking techniques, map and compass use, route finding and how to set up shelters in the backcountry.
+Students will spend time hiking on and off trail, both in forested areas and in the alpine environment above tree line, often camping next to deep blue alpine lakes that offer the opportunity to swim and rinse off after a day of hiking.

-In addition to technical skills, Instructors teach and facilitate the interpersonal skills needed for students to function effectively as a team, accomplish goals and tackle new challenges every day.
-Challenges on course are designed to impel students toward taking risks, drawing upon inner resources and developing trust in one another.
+In addition to technical skills, instructors will teach and facilitate the interpersonal skills needed for students to function effectively as a team, accomplish goals and tackle new challenges together every day.
+Challenges on course are designed to impel students toward taking calculated risks, drawing upon inner resources and developing trust in one another.
 One such challenge might include a peak attempt.
-With lighter packs, participants start before the sun rises to summit a mountain and be rewarded with 360 degree views and an incredible sense of accomplishment.
+With lighter packs, participants will start before the sun rises to summit a mountain and be rewarded with 360-degree views and an incredible sense of accomplishment.

-As the course progresses and their skills and experience increase, Instructors turn more responsibility over to the crew.
-Students eventually take over decision making on navigation, route finding, sharing of duties, campsite set up and daily routines.
+As the course progresses and their skills and experience increase, the crew will take on more responsibility as the instructors step back.
+Students will eventually take over decision making on navigation, route finding, sharing of duties, campsite set up and daily routines.

-The Sierra Nevada Range hosts the largest continuous expanse of wilderness and some of the highest peaks in the United States.
-It extends over 400 miles from north to south, is 70 miles wide and is home to three national parks, twenty wilderness areas and two national monuments.
+The Sierra Nevada Range boasts the largest continuous expanse of wilderness and some of the highest peaks in the United States.
+It extends over 400 miles from north to south, is 70 miles wide and is home to three national parks, 20 wilderness areas and two national monuments.

 The Sierra Nevada offers fairly stable and beautiful weather.
 Spring can bring snow and cold temperatures.
 As summer advances, temperatures tend to become more moderate.
 Summer temperatures are in the 70s to 80s during the day and 30s to 50s in the evening.
-Our course area has some of the most famous, though often underutilized, alpine climbing and backpacking routes for participants to experience.
+This course area allows participants to experience some of the most famous, though often underutilized, alpine climbing and backpacking routes.

 As parents, we were nervous for our son based on his anxiety and the physical challenge in front of him.
 Despite this, he undertook a journey, which initially seemed like a small segment of his life, but turned into an evolutionary experience which, quite literally, he takes with him every day.
 He was instilled a willingness not to yield to physical and mental obstacles encountered, and he grew with a compassion and respect for the world and people around him.
 Nothing taken for granted, ever.
 The accomplishment and physicality didn't quite seem possible at first, but the incredible leaders and group fostered a support and encouragement he's now able to implement in his own everyday college life and engage others just like him.
 How is all of this possible in three weeks?
 He's made good decisions in his life, but when asked, he'll tell you Outward Bound was his best.